simulation-tree/worlds/README.md

 **ComponentQuery**

-This approach is the next quicker, and requires way less code to write:
+This approach is the next quicker, and requires less code to write:
 ```cs
 uint sum = 0;